 Events happen at least once a month, details will be posted to our Facebook group!

-By participating in the Winter Poverty in Edmonton Alternative Reading program, students will:
+By participating in the Fall Poverty in Edmonton Alternative Reading Week program, students will:

 Participation is free.
 Students living in residence and who can attend the week in full will receive priority, however others are welcome to register.